milvus-io/milvus/docs/design_docs/milvus_proto.md

 ```

 ## HasPartition
 To test existence of a partition by name.
-Return [BoolResponse](#boolresponse) to tell client whether the partition is exist.
+Return [BoolResponse](#boolresponse) to tell client whether the partition exists
 ```
 rpc HasPartition(HasPartitionRequest) returns (BoolResponse) {}
 ```